-FUNDING

-We have available 4 fully funded PhD slots for Canadian and International students.
+FUNDING We have available fully funded PhD slots for Canadian students.
 Our funding package is guaranteed for five years.
 Students in their sixth year are eligible for a doctoral completion grant.
 In addition, all students are encouraged to apply for an array of competitive scholarships, including the Ontario Graduate Fellowship, the Doctoral Scholarship of the Social Science and Humanities Research Council, and research grants available through the DAAD-funded Joint Initiative in German and European Studies affiliated with the Munk School of Global Affairs.
 We are also able to provide funding to many students in our one-year M.A. program through a combination of teaching opportunities and internal fellowships.

-RESOURCES

-The University of Toronto library system ranks among the top three across North America, next to Harvard and Yale.
+Graduate students also have the opportunity to participate in iPRAKTIKUM, a paid experiential learning and internationalization initiative that places interns with Toronto area schools and organizations (e.g. archives, non-profits, NGOs).
+A diverse range of community initiatives and sectors offer interns practical insights into different career paths while also gaining exposure to new networks.
+Some students choose to pursue opportunities pertinent to their thesis topic while others strive to diversify their exposure to a particular professional sector.
+RESOURCES The University of Toronto library system ranks among the top three across North America, next to Harvard and Yale.
 The Greater Toronto Area also boasts a wide array of world-class cultural institutions, including film festivals such as TIFF, HotDocs, and Images, and an ongoing retinue of guest artists, writers, and scholars recruited for lectures and workshops on campus and throughout the city.
 Our program benefits from further support and collaboration with the German Consulate and the Goethe-Institut Toronto.
 T.A. training in foreign language pedagogy is provided by our faculty and through additional workshops regularly hosted with other language and literature departments on campus as well as in cooperation with the Goethe-Institut.
 Funds are also available for our graduate students to organize conferences in collaboration with graduate programs in German at other Ontario universities.

-CORE FACULTY

-In addition to the core faculty listed below, our associate faculty also hail from disciplines including Art History, Drama, History, Music, Philosophy, Religion, and Slavic Languages & Literatures...
-Read more

-Angelica Fenner: Film Theory and History, Feminist and Queer Theory, Affect, Autobiography, Critical Race Theory, Globalization, Migration, and Postcolonial Studies.
+GRADUATE FACULTY & INSTRUCTORS In addition to the core faculty listed below, our associate faculty also hail from disciplines including Art History, Drama, History, Music, Philosophy, Religion, and Slavic Languages & Literatures...
+Read more Angelica Fenner: Film Theory and History, Feminist and Queer Theory, Affect, Autobiography, Critical Race Theory, Globalization, Migration, and Postcolonial Studies.
 Willi Goetschel: Modern German Literature and Philosophy from the 18th century to the present.
 Theories of Enlightenment, German Jewish Culture and Thought, Critical Theory.

-Christine Lehleiter: German literature and thought from the 18th to the 21st century, Literature and Science Studies, Gender Studies, Aesthetic Theory, Neurohumanities.
+Hang-Sun Kim: Second Language Acquisition, German and Austrian modernism, contemporary German literature by authors of colour Christine Lehleiter: German literature and thought from the 18th to the 21st century, Literature and Science Studies, Gender Studies, Aesthetic Theory, Neurohumanities.
 John Noyes: Goethe, Herder, and 18th century philosophy; Literary Theory, Postcolonial Theory, Critical Theory; Imperialism and German culture.
 Anna Shternshis: Yiddish Literature; Soviet and post-Soviet Culture and Literature; popular culture; Diaspora studies.
 Stefan Soldovieri: 20th century German literature and culture, German cinemas, cultural studies, environmental humanties.
 Markus Stock: Medieval German language, literature, and culture; early modern German literature and culture; theories of space and place; Minnesang.
 John Zilcosky: Comparative literature, psychoanalysis, philosophy, postcolonialism, travel writing, trauma theory, the culture of sports; Kafka, Freud, Sebald, E. T. A. Hoffmann.

 APPLY NOW

 Applications to the Graduate Program in German Literature, Culture and Theory must be submitted through the School of Graduate Studies online application website.

 The complete application includes: